 Grease sides and bottom of 10-inch springform pan.

-Add in flour, salt, baking powder, and pudding mix and beat for an additional 2 minutes.
+Add in the dry ingredients, flour, salt, baking powder, and pudding mix, and beat for an additional 2 minutes.

 Pour batter into the greased springform pan and bake in oven for 10 minutes.
 (Don't worry…it will finish cooking later.)